giordano-lucas/dex-cyclic-arbitrage/index.md

 ### Interpretation

 Given the result above, we can conclude that there is some predictability in the `one-hot` encoding of the token since the f1-score raised from `0.70` to `0.8` in the `AE` case.
 We also wanted to stress that all models usually experience some difficulties when it comes to predicting non-profitable cycles.

 ## Investigation of the different embeddings performance

 To evaluate the performance of our cycle embedding (autoencoder), we propose to study the impact of different embeddings features on the output of a binary classification task, precisely the profitability of a cycle.

 The emphasis is not put on finding the best overall model here.
-The idea is to study the difference in the confusion matrix and metrics (accuracy, f1-score, recall, precision) that occur when the input features changes.
+The idea is to study the difference in the confusion matrix and metrics (accuracy, f1-score, recall, precision) that occur when the input features change.

 If we observe better performance metrics for our autoencoder embedding, this experiment will have provided evidence that our embedding somehow captures the underlying structure of cyclic arbitrages.